Typhoid Mary (character): Powers and abilities

 Typhoid Mary is a mutant and possesses a number of limited psionic powers.
 She can use telekinesis to levitate small objects over short distances (such as weapons of under 10 pounds; knives, razors, etc., which her "Bloody Mary" persona often gathered and assembled into improvised battle-armor).
 She is a powerful pyrokinetic, meaning she can cause spontaneous combustion within line of sight to set objects in her immediate vicinity aflame.
 She can implant mental suggestions in the minds of others.
 She can use her psionic hypnosis ability to induce sleep in weak-minded individuals and most animals; certain individuals are mentally resistant to her hypnotic powers.

 However, she has three separate personalities as a result of her mental illness.
 The timid, pacifist "Mary" personality has no psionic abilities.
 The "Typhoid" personality has the full range of these psionic powers which are strongest in the "Bloody Mary" personality.
 Her original "Mary Walker" personality is supposed to be a balanced amalgam of all of these, but is seldom dominant.
 Because of the different heart rates and voice patterns of her different personas, not to mention the different ways of dress, even Daredevil's super-senses were long unable to tell the different personas all belonged to the same woman, and she took advantage of this situation to hide from Daredevil/Matt Murdock even within earshot.

 As Mutant Zero, Mary appears to possess the same psionic powers utilized by both Typhoid and Bloody Mary.
 It is unknown whether the powers Mutant Zero possesses are equal to or stronger than those of Bloody Mary.
 Recent battles suggest they are more powerful, but take their toll on Mary when used as a result of this strength.
 Mutant Zero is also equipped with a suit of full body armor that appears to enhance her physical strength and an arsenal of weapons, including guns and various blades.

 Typhoid Mary is in excellent physical condition.
 She has sufficient reflexes to block and redirect a bullet back at its shooter.
 She has peak human agility, and is highly athletic.
 She is also trained in the martial arts, particularly Judo and Kendo.
 She has exceptional skill in wielding and throwing bladed weapons, and is usually armed with a variety of machetes and smaller knives.

-Other versions

-House of M

-In the alternate timeline seen in the 2005 "House of M" storyline, Typhoid Mary appears as an assassin of Wilson Fisk.

-Mutant X

-In the parallel dimension seen in the 1998–2001 miniseries, Mutant X, Typhoid Mary is a member of the Avengers.
-She is later killed by Captain America while battling the Six.